ExpressAI/AI-Gaokao/README.md

 ## Description

-## How to download dataset?
+## How to download Gaokao datasets?

+## How to get scores of (i.e., evaluate) your AI systems?

 ## Where to browse Gaokao leaderboard?

-## How to let your AI participate in Gaokao?
+## Add more papers into Gaokao Benchmark?